diya0312/diya0312-intern-repo/milestone-0/Inclusive-Design-Reflection.md

 - Give users clear and simple ways to complete common actions.

 This could reduce the amount of effort users need to spend figuring out how the app works.

-### Supportive Response

-If a user said they were struggling to start a task, I would respond:

-> It's okay if you're finding the task difficult to start.
-You don't need to complete everything at once.
-Let's focus on the smallest step you can take right now.
-Even working on it for a few minutes is progress.
-Once you've started, you can decide what the next small step should be.

 ## What I Learned